18F/git-seekret/README.rst

 Hands-On
 ========

-The repository seekret-secrets is prepare to test ``git-seekret`, and can be used to perform the following hands-on examples:
+The repository seekret-secrets is prepared to test ``git-seekret`, and can be used to perform the following hands-on examples:

 ::